Prague: Habsburg era

 In 1744, during the Austrian War of Succession, Frederick the Great of Prussia invaded Bohemia.
 He took Prague after a severe and prolonged siege in the course of which a large part of the town was destroyed.
 Empress Maria Theresa expelled the Jews from Prague in 1745; though she rescinded the expulsion in 1748, the proportion of Jewish residents in the city never recovered.
 In 1757, during the Seven Years' War, Prussian bombardment destroyed more than one-quarter of the city and heavily damaged St. Vitus Cathedral.
 However, a month later, Frederick the Great was defeated and forced to retreat from Bohemia.

 The economy of Prague continued to improve during the 18th century.
 The population increased to 80,000 inhabitants by 1771.
-Many rich merchants and nobles enhanced the city with a host of palaces, churches, and gardens full of art and music, creating a Baroque city renowned throughout the world to this day.
+Many rich merchants and nobles enhanced the city with a host of palaces, churches, and gardens full of art and music, creating the Baroque city features.

 In 1784, under Joseph II, the four municipalities of Malá Strana, Nové Město, Staré Město, and Hradčany were merged into a single entity.
 The Jewish district, called Josefov, was included only in 1850.
 The Industrial Revolution produced great changes and developments in Prague, as new factories could take advantage of the coal mines and ironworks of the nearby regions.
+The first general hospital was founded in 1789, with a reconstructed building of the Institute for Noble Women in the Church of the Holy Angels (now Všeobecná fakultní nemocnice v Praze) used for it.
 The first suburb, Karlín, was created in 1817, and twenty years later the population exceeded 100,000.

 The revolutions in Europe in 1848 also touched Prague, but they were fiercely suppressed.
 In the following years, the Czech National Revival began its rise, until it gained the majority in the town council in 1861.
-Prague had a large number of German speakers in 1848, but by 1880 the number of German speakers had decreased to 14% (42,000), and by 1910 to 6.7% (37,000), due to a massive increase in the city's overall population caused by the influx of Czechs from the rest of Bohemia and Moravia and the increasing prestige and importance of the Czech language as part of the Czech National Revival.
+Prague had a large number of German speakers in 1848, but by 1880 the number of German speakers had decreased to 14 percent (42,000), and by 1910 to 6.7 percent (37,000), due to a massive increase in the city's overall population caused by the influx of Czechs from the rest of Bohemia and Moravia and the increasing prestige and importance of the Czech language as part of the Czech National Revival.
 In 1891, the city council ordered that all German inscriptions be removed in Prague, while Czechs at the same time demanded equal status for the Czech and German languages in Bohemia and Moravia.